danintexas/AutomationFramework/README.md

 ## A simple to use and maintain automation framework for web testing

 This automation framework is build from the ground up as an simple to use and maintain solution.
+Pages and all locators are kept in the appsettings.json file that can be changed per environment or application

 ## Tech Used:
 - .NET Core